-Over the last 50 years the aims of the museum have changed.
-The museum is still actively involved in supporting teaching and research, however, it is also open to the public seven days a week and has an active programme of school visits and activities for young children.
+Over the last 60 years the aims of the museum have changed.
+The museum is still actively involved in supporting teaching and research, however, it is also open to the public and has an active programme of school visits and activities for young children.
 This has meant making changes to the museum to meet the needs of these visitors.
 A mezzanine floor was added in 2000 and teaching rooms have been converted into galleries or storage.

-The collections have continued to grow and the Oriental Museum now houses around 33,000 objects with collections covering North Africa and all of Asia.
+The collections have continued to grow and the Oriental Museum now houses around 36,000 objects with collections covering North Africa and all of Asia.
 The Ancient Egyptian and Chinese collections are of particular significance and hold 'Designated Status', recognising their importance on a national and international scale.

-8.5 Western Art
+11.5 Western Art